 Scottish Rehabilitation Path

-The whole process of getting in to rehab is not a formality and you will find it imposing and uncomfortable.
-All of these steps are good positive forward moves for you to be making.
+The whole process of accessing rehab is not necessarily simple if you are not self-funding.
+All of these steps are good, positive, forward moves for you to be making.
 They are also tailored to increase your confidence and will give you the belief to challenge harder and tougher decisions that you will have to make through your rehabilitation journey.